esp-rs/book/src/tooling/simulating/wokwi.md

 [wokwi-server] also allows simulating your resulting binary on other Wokwi projects, with more hardware parts other than the chip itself.
 See the [corresponding section of the wokwi-server README] for detailed instructions.

 ## Custom chips
 Wokwi allows generating custom chips that let you program the behavior of a component not supported in Wokwi.
-For more details, see the official [Wokwi documentation][wokwi-custom-chip]
+For more details, see the official [Wokwi documentation][wokwi-custom-chip].

+Custom chips can also be written in Rust!
+See [Wokwi Custom Chip API][rust-chip-api] for more information.
+E.g:  custom [inverter chip][custom-chip-example] written in Rust.

 [Wokwi]: https://wokwi.com/